PTW-TUDa/eta-ctrl/docs/eta_ctrl/envs.rst

 at the :ref:`examples` for some inspiration what custom environments can look like.

 The custom environments created with the utilities described here can be used directly with *stable_baselines3* or *gymnasium*.
-However, using the :py:class:`eta_ctrl::Core` class is recommended (see :ref:`intro_Core`).
+However, using the :class:`~eta_ctrl.EtaCtrl` class is recommended (see :ref:`intro-eta-ctrl`).
-When using the *Core* class for your optimization runs, the parameters required for environment instantiation must be configured in the *environment_specific* section of the configuration.
+When using the *EtaCtrl* class for your optimization runs, the parameters required for environment instantiation must be configured in the *environment_specific* section of the configuration.
 If interaction between environments is also configured, additional parameters can be set in the configuration file.
 To configure the interaction environment, use the section *interaction_env_specific*.
 If that section is not present, the parameters from the *environment_specific*